Step 18: Our VM will be reachable via IPv4

 Security Groups

-If we would create a stack as defined above, the VM would start but it wouldn’t be reachable.
-As we’ve mentioned before, VMs will not receive traffic without a security group explicitly allowing it.
+If you create a stack as outlined above, the VM would start but it would not be reachable.
+As previously stated, VMs do not receive traffic without a security group in place which explicitly allows this.

-So, of course, the logical next step is to create a resource with type OS::Neutron::SecurityGroup
+So, the logical next step is to create a resource with type OS::Neutron::SecurityGroup.

-We’ll have to define the security group to use on the Port and in the resource itself, we’ll specify the rules themselves.
-These rules will consist of the direction, port range, remote IP prefix and protool that these rules want to allow.
+The security group must be defined to use the Port.
+On the resource itself, the rules are specified.
+These rules include the direction, port range, remote IP prefix, and protocol that these rules intend to allow.

 heat_template_version: 2014-10-16